Millennial income 20% less than boomers at same stage of life

 8) Support family caregiving

 Increase and support better paid family leave.
-Improved income support for low-wealth families.
+Improve income support for low-wealth families.
 Develop a universal family care system.

 These are a few of the ideas offered by the report.
 But as Reid Cramer points out, the broad idea is to reinforce the pillars of our society to support everyone.